vippsas/vipps-solutions/parking/README.md

-The solution is a combination of the [Login](https://developer.vippsmobilepay.com/docs/APIs/login-api) and [Recurring](https://developer.vippsmobilepay.com/docs/APIs/recurring-api) APIs, and makes special use of:
+The solution is a combination of the [Login](https://developer.vippsmobilepay.com/docs/APIs/login-api) and [Recurring](https://developer.vippsmobilepay.com/docs/APIs/recurring-api) APIs, and makes special use of
 [Recurring agreements with variable amount](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/vipps-recurring-api#recurring-agreements-with-variable-amount).

 ## Parking scenario